Les-eaux/Project_AdvancedPython/README.md

 ## Movies recommendation system project 🎬
 - What are we doing ?
 Developping a Movie Recommendation System
 - Who are we ?
 Master students at the UniBE and UniFR in Bioinformatics
-- Why are we doing this porject ?
+- Why are we doing this project ?
 This project allows us to implement our knowledge of programming in Python acquired during these first two semesters of the master's degree.
 - For who ?
 This project will help any movie lover to find their best future movies to enjoy/entertain/analyze using their personal taste

 ### Movie Input and Preferences